KageKirin/kagekirin-old.github.com/source/_posts/2012-05-26-generalized-motion-blur-idea.markdown

 os_position += vMotion * saturate(-hemisphere);	//distort the vertex along the motion vector when on the lower hemisphere
 // continue vertex transform as usual
 ```
-) The result of this is unpredictable, though,
+The result of this is unpredictable on complex geometry, though,
 and might lead to strangely deformed shapes).